Travel Information Istria

 In the areas along the coast, Italian and Greek influences are noticeable.
 Istria in particular is very Italian-oriented, so pizza and pasta are easily available.

 Well-known supermarkets are Konzum, Plodine, Mercator, and Kaufland, but in Croatia, you will also find the Lidl and the Spar.
-The prices are generally about the same as in the Netherlands.
 Supermarkets are usually open from 07:00 to 22:00.
 In addition to fruit and vegetables, markets in Croatia often sell cheese, sausage, bread, and drinks.

 Carefree holiday